Canadian Space Milestones

 James Webb Space Telescope (JWST)

-Ottawa's EMS wins key component design contract for NASA's next giant space telescope.
-The Canadian Space Agency awards a $26.2-million contract to the Space and Technology Group of Ottawa-based EMS Technologies for the detailed design of a fine guidance sensor and a tuneable filter for NASA's next-generation space telescope.
+The Canadian Space Agency will provide a fine guidance sensor and a tuneable filter for NASA's next-generation space telescope.

 The fine guidance sensor supplied by Canada is essential to the success of the mission.
 It will track the positions of very faint stars with great accuracy so that the James Webb Space Telescope (JWST) can be pointed steadily while its other instruments generate high-quality images.